-A: Agents who have been around the block a few times say it used to be that buyers would look at, at least 20 to 30 homes even in the best of circumstances.
-Now with online listings, it’s easier to narrow down what won’t work and save some time.
+A: Agents who have been around the block a few times say buyers used to look at 20 to 30 homes or more even in the best of circumstances.
+Now with online listings, it's easier to narrow down what won't work and save some time.

-That said, it took my husband and I many months to find the right fit, and I can’t even remember how many places we looked at!
+That said, it took my husband and me many months to find the right fit, and I can't even remember how many places we looked at!

 Ultimately, you should trust your gut about whether you want to keep looking, reassess your wish list, or make an offer.

 Q: When making an offer on a home, what are the top things a buyer should keep in mind?

 1. The market.
 What are other people willing to pay for this house, and how does that fit with your offer?
 If you can't offer top dollar, what other things can you do to be more competitive (like being flexible with the closing date)?

 2. Your budget.
 In this crazy market, it's easy for first-timers to get caught in a bidding war and push themselves to their financial limits.
 But you'll have to live with your decision for a long time, so make sure you're OK with any and all sacrifices you might need to make.

 3. This might not work out, and that's OK.
 Your offer might not be accepted.
 Or maybe your offer is accepted, but structural damage is uncovered in the inspection, or the seller has contingencies that don't work with your timeline, or you have to walk away from the deal for some other serious reason.
 That's OK!
 It’s not uncommon, and there will be other fish in the sea.